 Ever since COVID-19, it seems that more people are working from home than ever.
 Obviously, safety and security is part of the reason, but also because companies worldwide have realized that their employees can work quickly and efficiently from the comfort of their own homes.
 Due to this shift, it seems that the workforce is changing indefinitely, as some people plan to work remotely permanently whereas many others insist on morphing their position into a hybrid one so they can work from home sometimes, and in the office occasionally, allowing them to balance work both autonomously as well as in a more social environment.

-This shift has totally changed the housing market, as Zillow addresses since people won’t have to commute regularly anymore, they’re opting for houses that are further from work, oftentimes because the mortgage and cost of living is more affordable than being close to a metro area or central business district.
-There are a ton of perks to do this like a better work-life balance (when working from home) and less car mileage and gas money spent if you’re driving to work less.
-There are so many perks, and so many things that could be enforced to make this kind of transition as comfortable and effective as possible.
+This shift has totally changed the housing market, as Zillow has addressed since the start of the pandemic.
+People won’t have to commute regularly anymore, they’re opting for houses that are further from work, oftentimes because the mortgage and cost of living is more affordable than being close to a metro area or central business district.
+There are a ton of perks that come with this, such as a better work-life balance (when working from home) and less car mileage and gas money spent if you’re driving to work less.
+There are so many benefits, and so many things that could be enforced to make this kind of transition as comfortable and effective as possible.

 As we already mentioned, there are a lot of perks that come with traveling to the office less or shifting your position to a hybrid one where you rotate working from home and working within the office.
-Though there is a lot to be gained through these changes, it's important that you make your home suitable for this more permanent work-from-home situation.
+Though there is a lot to be gained through these changes, it's important that you make create a functional environment, so that your home is more suitable for this more potentially permanent work-from-home situation.

 First and foremost, you need to make sure you have the proper equipment and Internet speed to get the job done and to get the job done well!
 With more time spent at home now, you might come to find that your current Internet service or Internet speed isn't quite cutting it.
 This can especially prove to be true if you also have a partner who is working from home or children who stream movies, play video games, and download music when they're home from school.
 The more people using the Internet, the more bandwidth you're going to need for the family to avoid buffering, lagging, and interruptions.